WelkinU/CodeDepot/README.md

-# Code Depot - Coding Challenges, Random Code Modules, etc.
+# Code Depot - Various Independent Standalone Scripts

-This repository's goal is to be a way to share/host some small standalone scripts that don't need a whole repository.
+This repository's goal is to be a way to share/host some small standalone scripts that don't need a whole repository - random code modules, code challenges, etc.

 ## American / European Options Pricing with Binomial Model - [OptionsPricingBinomialModel.py](OptionsPricingBinomialModel.py)